"Buhari never toyed with sportsmen and women": NOC pay tribute to ex-President

 The Nigerian Olympic Committee has paid a heartfelt tribute to former President Muhammadu Buhari, GCFR.

-In a statement obtained by Legit.ng, the President of NOC, Habu Gumel, said the country witnessed a turnaround in sports during his tenure as a military head of state and civilian president.
+In a statement seen by Legit.ng, the President of NOC, Habu Gumel, said the country witnessed a turnaround in sports during his tenure as a military head of state and civilian president.

 Gumel said sportsmen and women enjoyed it tremendously and never toyed with the demands of athletes.

-The International Olympic Committee (IOC) member revealed that Nigeria won the inaugural FIFA Kodak U-16 World Cup in China in 1985, which heralded a new beginning for the country’s football.
+The International Olympic Committee (IOC) member revealed that Nigeria won the inaugural FIFA Kodak U-16 World Cup in China in 1985, which heralded a new beginning for the country’s football, FRCN.

 Gumel stressed that former President Buhari promised to reward the victorious team and their technical crew with houses, and he fulfilled his promise.
 He said: